 Reps.
-Omar And Tlaib Barred From Visiting Israel After Trump Insists On Ban
+Omar And Tlaib Barred From Visiting Israel After Trump Pushes For Ban

 "As sitting members of Congress representing hundreds of thousands of Americans in their districts, Reps.
 Omar and Tlaib have the same right as every one of their colleagues to visit Israel and the occupied Palestinian territory," Ben-Ami said in a statement.

-Democratic Speaker of the House Nancy Pelosi said in a statement she was "deeply saddened by the news" and prays "that the Govenremnt of Israel will reverse" its denial.
+Democratic Speaker of the House Nancy Pelosi said in a statement she was "deeply saddened by the news" and "prays that the Government of Israel will reverse" its denial.

 "Israel's denial of entry to Congresswomen Tlaib and Omar is a sign of weakness, and beneath the dignity of the great State of Israel," Pelosi wrote.
 "The President's statements about the Congresswomen are a sign of ignorance and disrespect, and beneath the dignity of the Office of the President."

-House Majority Leader Steny Hoyer, D-Md., said in a statement that Israel's decision, "is outrageous, regardless of the itinerary or their views."
-He said discussions are underway that could allow Tlaib to visit relatives in the West Bank, which Israel says it would consider if she re-applied for a personal visit.
+House Majority Leader Steny Hoyer, D-Md., said in a statement that Israel's decision "is outrageous, regardless of the itinerary or their views."
+He said discussions are underway that could allow Tlaib to visit relatives in the West Bank, which Israel says it would consider if she reapplied for a personal visit.

-Note: A previous version of this story incorrectly spelled Alexandria Ocasio-Cortez's last name as Ocasio-Cortz and Ayanna Pressley's last name as Pressely.